Dimitar0528/Crawlitics/README.md

 - Automated and intelligent UI interaction using Playwright (filters, price sliders, next pages, etc.)
 - Support for custom user-defined filters (e.g. brand, model, RAM, storage, color, price range, etc.)
 - Semantic and accurate filter matching via SentenceTransformers, cosine similarity and fuzzy matching
-- Seamless integration with Ollama (and the Gemma3 model) for structured data extraction and analysis (in the future) and PostgreSQL for data storing
+- Seamless integration with Ollama’s Gemma3 model for extracting structured data and performing product analysis, using the Ollama API combined with the Agno framework.
+- Secure and robust data storing using PostgreSQL
 - Dynamic concurrency and auto-throttling
 - Extensible scraping logic with site-specific configs and selectors
 ---